Atacama Large Millimeter Array: Event Horizon Telescope

 ALMA participated in the Event Horizon Telescope project, which produced the first direct image of a black hole, published in 2019.

 Phosphine in the atmosphere of Venus

 ALMA participated in the claimed detection of phosphine, a biomarker, in the air of Venus.
 As no known non-biological source of phosphine on Venus could produce phosphine in the concentrations detected, this would have indicated the presence of biological organisms in the atmosphere of Venus.
-Later reanalyses cast doubt on the detection, although later analyses confirmed the results.
+Later reanalyses cast doubt on the detection, although later analyses still confirmed the results.
 The detection remains controversial, and is awaiting additional measurements.